Council Hall

 The disk turns from metal and crystal into a bundle of dark blue, sparkling energy, and the king draws the bundle into his heart center.

-A large cobalt blue platform forms beneath him.
-The platform is round, about twenty-five feet across, and five feet high.
+A large cobalt blue platform forms beneath him, round, twenty-five feet across, and five feet high.

 There’s an outer, flat ring, but the center curves in like a satellite dish.

-Within the center hole, I see a short column of spinning flame form.
+Within the center hole, a column of spinning flame rises.

-It begins as a gentle flame, and then rages, and rises all the way to the sky, in the shape of a sword.
+It begins as a gentle flame, and then rages, and reaches all the way to the sky, in the shape of a sword.

 When it begins to spread out, Botzar acts.